infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-4/04_minigame.md

 See if you can:

-- Hit a moving enemy
+- Hit a moving opponent
 - Dodge incoming fire
 - Defeat "Target" in a 1v1 match